 College Entrance Exams

-ACT – The ACT is administered at various locations in September, October, December, February, April and June.
-The ACT will be administered at GHS on Saturday April 8, 2017.
-Seniors who are planning to attend college and have not taken this exam or students who would like to retake the ACT should register at www.act.org .
-When you register, be sure to include our high school code 151395 and the appropriate test center code 162270.
-If you fail to include our GHS school code, we will not receive your official results.
+ACT – The ACT is administered at various locations in September, October, December, February, April, June, and July.
+TSeniors who are planning to attend college and have not taken this exam or students who would like to retake the ACT should register at www.act.org .

-SAT - The SAT is administered at various locations in October, November, December, January, March, May and June.
-The SAT will be administered at GHS on Saturday May 6, 2017.
+SAT - The SAT is administered at various locations in October, November, December, March, May and June.
 Seniors who are planning to attend college and have not taken the SAT or students who would like to retake the SAT should register online at www.collegeboard.org.
-When you register, be sure to include our high school code 151395 and the test center code 15-330.
-If you fail to include our GHS school code, we will not receive your official results.

 College bound seniors who have not taken one or both of these exams should register immediately for the next available administration.